 Apraxia is the inability of a patient to move their lips properly in order to form words.
 Speech therapy for apraxia involves repetition of specific sounds before turning those sounds into words.

-For either disorder, speech therapy should begin as soon as possible after the stroke—immediate treatment increases the chances of full recovery.
+For either disorder, speech therapy after a stroke should begin as soon as possible —immediate treatment increases the chances of full recovery.

 Treats memory loss and dementia